 Cost per Person | S$ 1,146.54 | US$ 836.89 |

-Obviously, If you are traveling with fewer people, the cost could go up since sharing a car and hotel with fewer people means more total per person.
-But as you can see, the item that costs the most is accommodation.
-We stayed mostly in Airbnb, but if you are willing to go budget the cost can go down quite a bit.
-I also would budget a few hundred dollars more for any emergencies and activities you might want to do (skydiving, tours, etc).
+But as you can see, the majority of the cost comes from accommodation.
+We stayed mainly in Airbnb, but if you are willing to go budget, then the cost can go down quite a bit.
+I also would budget a few hundred dollars more for any emergencies and activities you might want to do (skydiving and tours).

 - Kahurangi National Park to the northwest of Christchurch.
 I had heard great things about Arthur’s Pass.

 And… that’s all from me for New Zealand!
-I can safely say New Zealand was truly the most beautiful country I’ve ever visited, in terms of nature and scenic routes.
-It could be because I haven’t really traveled to the mountains during winter, so seeing snow almost every day was a brand-new experience for me.
+I can safely say New Zealand was the most beautiful country I’ve ever visited, in terms of nature and scenic routes.
+It could be because I haven’t traveled to the mountains during winter, so seeing snow almost every day was a brand-new experience for me.

 PS: Want to reference this post later?